iba13001/Remote-Job-Market/README.md

 - More salaries are offered to federal employees, candidates with sales experience, real estate experience and above 2 years experience.
 - Less salaries are offered to customer service, representatives, specialist, social media and part-time jobs.

+The [Power Point slides](https://github.com/iba13001/Remote-Job-Market/blob/main/RemoteJobMarketCOVID.pptx) have a summary of the research outcome

 ### Future Work
 More work can be done to classify the jobs using unsupervised learning.
 Also, a machine learning model can be built to predict the salary from job description.

+### Data Description
+##### The data were scraped using Scrapy within Python.
+Company: company name <br>
+Date: the time a job posted <br>
+JobLoc: job location <br>
+JobTitls: the title of the job <br>
+Qualifications: the required qualifications <br>
+Salary: the salary <br>
+Text: the job description <br>